anywhichway/benchtest/README.md

 it = benchtest(it);
 ```

+## Browser

+Not supported in ALPHA release

-### Default Behavior
+## Default Behavior

-By default all unit tests with an object as a third argument will now run and collect data regarding performance and Promise, async, memory, and cpu usage by running each test for 100 cycles.
+By default all unit tests with an object as a third argument will run and collect data regarding performance and Promise, async, memory, and cpu usage by running each test for 100 cycles.
 Unit tests with a number (timeout) or no third argument will run normally.

 See [Configuring Tests](#configuring-tests) below for how to use the third argument.